Great Cobar mine: Joseph Becker and Russell Barton

 Russell Barton (1830–1916) was born at Penge, in London.
 After emigrating to Australia, he began working on a cattle station, at the age of 11.
-His first involvement with copper mining was working, as a carrier, at the copper mine at Burra.
+His first involvement with copper mining was as a carrier at the copper mine in Burra.
 In 1868, he bought 'Mooculta', a property that he had previously managed.
 At the time of the copper discovery, he was a grazier in the Bourke district.
-He later recounted how he had introduced Campbell to Joseph Becker, and that he has been given some shares in the mining venture, by Becker, as a result.
+He later recounted that he had introduced Campbell to Joseph Becker and that Becker had given him some shares in the mining venture as a result.
 He became the venture's Managing Director and, from 1883, was the Chairman of the Great Cobar Mining Company.

 Barton's name appeared—jointly with metallurgist Claude Theodore James Vautin and mine manager George Hardie—on a patent application, for "Improvements in the refining of impure commercial copper", made in 1881.

-Barton was involved in other mines, at Nymagee, Girilambone, and Broken Hill, being a director of fourteen other mining companies in addition to Great Cobar.
+Barton was involved in other mines at Nymagee, Girilambone, and Broken Hill, and was a director of fourteen other mining companies in addition to Great Cobar.
 He became a director of Mercantile Mutual Insurance Co.
 Ltd, Mutual Life Insurance Co., the British and Foreign Marine Insurance Co.
 Ltd, and was managing director of the Pastoral Finance Association Ltd. He was a Member of the NSW Legislative Assembly, representing Bourke, an electorate that included both Bourke and Cobar, between 1880 and 1886.

-He died, in 1916, at what was then part of Five Dock, now Russell Lea, a suburb of Sydney.
+He died in 1916, at what was then part of Five Dock, now Russell Lea, a suburb of Sydney.
 The suburb takes its name from Barton's grand Italianate house and its 60 acres of land, 'Russell Lea'.
 Russell was the maiden name of Russell Barton's mother.

 Becker had holdings of land that were subsequently privately sub-divided and his former landholdings occupy a significant part of the Cobar township, The names Becker, Barton, and Bradley (another director) appear as street names in modern-day Cobar.

-Great Cobar Copper Mining Company (1876 - 1889)
+Great Cobar Copper Mining Company (1876–1889)

+Amalgamation

+At the end of 1875, the Cobar and South Cobar companies were amalgamated into one entity, which was registered as the Great Cobar Copper Mining Company in January 1876, aiming to expand the mine and lift production.

+The North Cobar mine lease lay to the north of the Great Cobar's lease.
+It always remained a separate entity from the Great Cobar.